The Florida State University General Bulletin

 Fee Payment Drop Box

-Use the convenient fee payment drop box located on the outside wall of A1501 University Center across from the Heritage Fountain and Dick Howser Baseball Stadium.
+Use the convenient fee payment drop box located on the outside wall of A1501 University Center in the T.K.
+Wetherell Building across from the Heritage Fountain.
 Be sure to use an envelope and include the last four digits of your social security number or your FSUCard number on your check.
 Tuition payments must be inserted by midnight of the tuition payment deadline to avoid the late payment fee.
-Incomplete checks will be considered as late payments.

 Late Fee Waivers